What is Chemical Sciences?

 Read the information about how to apply for Advanced Entry, then select the link below to apply.

-" TR061 allows us to expand our knowledge beyond chemistry into other fields of STEM whilst keeping the balance of chemistry as well and putting more emphasis on chemistry rather than a general Science degree."
+TR061 allows us to expand our knowledge beyond chemistry into other fields of STEM while still putting more emphasis on chemistry than a general Science degree would.